kumararuben03/model/Common/README.txt

 webgl-utils.js: standard utilities from google to set up a webgl context

-Shader1.js: functions to initialize shaders in the html file

-Shaders2.js: functions to initialize shaders that are in separate files

-MV1.js: our matrix/vector package.
+MV.js: our matrix/vector package.
 Documentation on website

+initShaders.js: functions to initialize shaders in the html file

+initShaders2.js: functions to initialize shaders that are in separate files